mesosphere/dcos-docs-site/pages/1.12/installing/production/system-requirements/index.md

 render: mustache
 ---
 A DC/OS cluster consists of two types of nodes **master nodes** and **agent nodes**.
 The agent nodes can be either **public agent nodes** or **private agent nodes**.
 Public agent nodes provide north-south (external to internal) access to services in the cluster through load balancers.
 Private agents host the containers and services that are deployed on the cluster.
-In addition to the master and agent cluster nodes, each DC/OS installation includes a separate **bootstrap node** for file storage and distribution.
+In addition to the master and agent cluster nodes, each DC/OS installation includes a separate **bootstrap node** for DC/OS installation and upgrade files.
 Some of the hardware and software requirements apply to all nodes.
 Other requirements are specific to the type of node being deployed.

-# Hardware Prerequisites
+# Hardware prerequisites

 The hardware prerequisites are a single bootstrap node, Mesos master nodes, and Mesos agent nodes.

 ## Bootstrap node

-*  DC/OS installation is run on a Bootstrap node comprising of one node with two cores, 16 GB RAM and 60 GB HDD.
+*  DC/OS installation is run on a single **Bootstrap node** with two cores, 16 GB RAM, and 60 GB HDD.
 *  The bootstrap node is only used during the installation and upgrade process, so there are no specific recommendations for high performance storage or separated mount points.

 <p class="message--note"><strong>NOTE: </strong>The bootstrap node must be separate from your cluster nodes.</p>

+<a name="CommonReqs">

-## Cluster nodes
+## All master and agent nodes in the cluster

-The cluster nodes are designated Mesos masters and agents during installation.
+The DC/OS cluster nodes are designated Mesos masters and agents during installation.
 The supported operating systems and environments are listed on the [version policy page](https://docs.mesosphere.com/version-policy/).

-DC/OS is installed to `/opt/mesosphere` on cluster nodes.
-The `/opt/mesosphere` directory can be created prior to installing DC/OS, but it must be either an empty directory or a link to an empty directory.
+When you install DC/OS on the cluster nodes, the required files are installed in the `/opt/mesosphere` directory.
+You can create the `/opt/mesosphere` directory prior to installing DC/OS, but it must be either an empty directory or a link to an empty directory.
 DC/OS can be installed on a separate volume mount by creating an empty directory on the mounted volume, creating a link at `/opt/mesosphere` that targets the empty directory, and then installing DC/OS.

-<a name="CommonReqs">

-### All master and agent nodes in the cluster
 You should verify the following requirements for all master and agent nodes in the cluster:
 - Every node must have network access to a public Docker repository or to an internal Docker registry.
 - If the node operating system is RHEL 7 or CentOS 7, the `firewalld` daemon must be stopped and disabled.
 For more information, see [Disabling the firewall daemon on Red Hat or CentOS](#FirewallDaemon).